seanbell/opensurfaces/README.md

 work.

 **Windows**:
-If you're on Windows, install (VirtualBox)[https://www.virtualbox.org/] and install Ubuntu 12.04 as a virtual machine since some of the required packages don't have Windows versions.
+If you're on Windows, install [VirtualBox](https://www.virtualbox.org/) and run Ubuntu 12.04 as a virtual machine.
+Some of the required packages for OpenSurfaces don't have Windows versions, so it's not worth the effort to try and port this to Windows.

 **Mac**:
 This might run on Mac OSX.
 The core django code should run, but you may need